The Tortoise and the Hare

 With Students in Songkhla

 For the first time since joining the Centre, the International Soft-skills and Leadership (ISoL) camp programme committee invited me to chaperone students for two nights in Songkhla, Thailand.
 The camp was a joint programme between UniMAP and Rajamangala University of Technology Srivijaya.
-I thought we would go as a family (along with Syamril, the other language teacher on duty) not […]
+I thought we would go as a family […]

 Continue reading